 After selecting your template, it’s time to start customizing it and making it your own.
-To do this in Squarespace, hover over page elements you wish to change such as images, text, and buttons.
-Use the left-hand menu to add/remove pages, update design, and schedule posts (through the “Blog” page).
+To do this in Squarespace, hover over page elements you wish to change, such as images, text, and buttons.
+Use the left-hand menu to add or remove pages, update design, and schedule posts (through the “Blog” page).

 Here are five things to do when first building your blog:

 - Add site title (the name of your blog)

 - Add or remove pages (e.g., blog, about, and contact)

 - Add blog posts to your “Blogs” page

 - Add social links